-Have a Yamaha dealer change the brake fluid at the intervals specified in the TIP after the periodic maintenance and lubrication chart.
+Have a Yamaha dealer change the brake fluid at the intervals specified in the periodic maintenance and lubrication chart.
 In addition, have the oil seals of the master cylinders and calipers as well as the brake hoses replaced every 20000 km (12000 mi) or every two years or whenever they are damaged or leaking.